CRMTechnologies/crmtdigital.com/content/insights/acquia-campaign-studio-a-marketing-automation-enthusiast-s-honest-review.md

 author = "CRMT Digital"
 banner_type = "highlight"
 date = ""
-description = "Marketing Automation tools are a must for " heading = ""
-highlight_colour = "rgb(55, 26, 190)"
-image = ""
+description = "Acquia Campaign Studio has been on the market for a while, but it started to hit charts just recently.
+And for a good reason.
+This fully featured, customisable tool has become one of our favourites too! " heading = "" highlight_colour = "rgb(55, 26, 190)" image = ""